Ashland County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: To reinstate your license after a DUI suspension in Ohio, you will typically need to:
+• Reinstatement Requirements: To reinstate your license after a DUI suspension, you must fulfill several requirements set by the Ohio BMV.

 Special Programs